jjlin526/AWS-Services/Architecting-Applications-on-Amazon-EC2.md

 * CodePipeline is a service that allows you to automate the release process for your code, including building, testing, and deploying it.
 * CodeStar is a service that allows you to create, manage, and deploy applications on AWS.

+### AWS Service Catalog, AWS Marketplace

+* AWS Service Catalog is a service that allows you to create, manage, and distribute approved IT services to users.
+* AWS Marketplace is an online store where you can find, buy, and immediately start using software and services that run on AWS.

 ### Scenario Based Review

 * Service Catalog